lifer0se/ezbookmarks.nvim/README.md

 #### A bookmark plugin.
 Simply add your current buffer to the bookmark list, then browse through the list (requires telescope).
+You can even bookmark a directory and have access to all files in that directory.

 ## Installation
 #### Requires neovim 0.5.0+